Forensic Psychology, B.A.

-Whether you want to become a law enforcement officer, leader in the field of criminal justice or a crime scene analyst, a forensic psychology degree from Florida Tech develops a strong background in psychology with experience in criminology and statistics.
+Whether you want to become a law enforcement officer, a leader in the field of criminal justice, or a crime scene analyst, a forensic psychology degree from Florida Tech develops a strong background in psychology with experience in criminology and statistics.

-Our forensic psychology program has low student-to-faculty ratios to encourage close collaboration and mentorship among students and faculty, along with individual creativity and leadership.
+Our forensic psychology classes have low student-to-faculty ratios to encourage close collaboration and mentorship among students and faculty, along with individual creativity and leadership.

-Students seeking a forensic psychology degree develop skills in crime analysis, understand crime prevention and learn what it means to be a community liaison working among legal, law enforcement and social services agencies.
-Forensic psychology students have the opportunity to support an applied research project with the FBI reviewing and coding case files.
+Students seeking a forensic psychology degree develop skills in crime analysis, understand crime prevention, and learn what it means to be a community liaison working among legal, law enforcement, and social services agencies.

 As a senior, students engage in a scholarly inquiry project, completing an intensive field internship experience that includes a substantial research study.